This Is Not A Drill — And Just Like That Season 2 Will Include A Kim Cattrall Cameo

 Which other cast members will we see again?

 Count Parker in!
 “Definitely, yeah,” she told Variety when asked if she’d slip back into Carrie Bradshaw’s Manolos for a second installment.
 “It always felt exciting to play Carrie.
 To consider doing it again and to be on the set, it felt really good.”

-Kristin Davis (Charlotte York Goldenblatt) hinted she’d love to return, too.
+Kristin Davis (Charlotte York Goldenblatt) made it clear early after Season 1 that she’d love to return, too.
 “The Rose [who now goes by Rock] journey is going to be a long one.
 It’s probably not something that’s going to have a distinct end with this season, at least,” she told Vanity Fair.
 “Hopefully, we’ll get to come back, and you’ll see what ends up happening with Rose.”

-It’s also fairly safe to assume that Cynthia Nixon as Miranda Hobbes, David Eigenberg as Steve Brady, Evan Handler as Harry Goldenblatt, and Mario Cantone as Anthony Marentino will all return for And Just Like That Season 2.
+Cynthia Nixon will return as Miranda Hobbes, David Eigenberg as Steve Brady, Niall Cunningham as Brady Hobbes, Evan Handler as Harry Goldenblatt, Cathy Ang and Alexa Swinton as Lily and Rose Goldenblatt, and Mario Cantone as Anthony Marentino for And Just Like That Season 2.

 Who’ll be missing?

 As for who wouldn’t be in And Just Like That Season 2, there’s Noth, first and foremost.
 Between his character being written off and the sexual assault allegations against him (which he has denied), he probably wouldn’t even appear in flashbacks.